-Last updated 4th March 2019
+Last updated 2nd May 2019

-That entails, in part, a deeper commitment than attendance at services of public worship, a more generous giving of time, talents and money in promoting the Gospel and growing God’s Kingdom, and a better knowledge of the Scriptures, God’s revelation of who He is, what He has done and what He requires.
+That entails, in part, a deeper commitment than attendance at services of public worship, a more generous giving of time, talents and money in promoting the Gospel and growing God’s Kingdom, and a better knowledge of the Scriptures; God’s revelation of who He is, what He has done and what He requires.

-The idea is that in 2020 we shall find a way of concluding this Bible Challenge.
-I commend it to the Diocese as a way of growing as disciples of Jesus Christ.
+The idea is that, in 2020, we shall find a way of concluding this Bible Challenge.
+I commend the booklet an the prayer diary to the Diocese as a way of growing as disciples of Jesus Christ.

 There are three ways to access Blackburn Prayers and the bible verses: